Alexhuszagh/rust-lexical/lexical-write-integer/docs/Benchmarks.md

 **Simple**

-A benchmark on randomly-generated, simple numbers to test parsing numbers with few digits, Each number is in the range `[0, 1000]` (or `[0, 50]` for `u8`).
+A benchmark on randomly-generated, simple numbers to test writing numbers with few digits, Each number is in the range `[0, 1000]` (or `[0, 50]` for `u8`).

 ![Simple Random Data](/lexical-write-integer/assets/random_simple.svg)

 **Large**

-A benchmark on randomly-generated, large numbers to test parsing numbers with many digits.
+A benchmark on randomly-generated, large numbers to test writing numbers with many digits.

 ![Large Random Data](/lexical-write-integer/assets/random_large.svg)

 **Simple Negative**

-A benchmark on randomly-generated, simple, positive and negative numbers to test parsing numbers with few digits.
+A benchmark on randomly-generated, simple, positive and negative numbers to test writing numbers with few digits.
 Each number is in the range `[-1000, 1000]` (or `[-50, 50]` for `u8`).

 ![Simple Negative Random Data](/lexical-write-integer/assets/random_simple_signed.svg)

 **Large Negative**

-A benchmark on randomly-generated, large, negative numbers to test parsing negative numbers with many digits.
+A benchmark on randomly-generated, large, negative numbers to test writing negative numbers with many digits.

 ![Large Negative Random Data](/lexical-write-integer/assets/random_large_signed.svg)